Making an impact in our rural community, one “bootstep” at a time.

 We want to be a catalyst for those who are working hard, and remove some of the barriers that keep them from their work.

-Over the last eight years with CatSpring Yaupon, we’ve seen firsthand the challenges that individuals in our rural community have to overcome to work for us.
+Over the last decade with CatSpring Yaupon, we’ve seen firsthand the challenges that individuals in our rural community have to overcome to work for us.

-John (name changed) who has been with us for a year and a half, works hard in the fields every day.
-He makes a living wage (double minimum wage, by the way) with CatSpring but every paycheck he is struggling to pay utilities, his children’s health needs, and the other surprise costs of life.
+It started with John (name changed) who worked hard in the fields every day.
+He made a living wage (double minimum wage, by the way) with CatSpring but every paycheck he is struggling to pay utilities, his children’s health needs, and the other surprise costs of life.

 As a result – he shows up every day to work in well worn tennis shoes.